foxinboxxxx/trainings/databases_in_python/README.md

-# Playing around with DBs in Python
+# Playing around with Databases in Python to create crypto portfolio